 Document Type : Editorial

 2 Department of Urology, UroScience, State University of Campinas, Unicamp and Pontifical Catholic University of Campinas, PUC-Campinas, Campinas, SP, Brazil

 Therefore, the search for novel anti-cancer agents with minimal toxicity for normal cells is significantly growing.
-A conceivable group under examination contains bacteriocins or antimicrobial peptides (AMPs) that have cytotoxic activity against several type of tumor cells.
-In this regard, Nisin is one of the natural AMPs produced by Lactococcus lactis.
-Some documents are presented regarding the cytotoxic properties of Nisin on numerous cancer cells.
-Considering that Nisin could make apoptosis through inherent pathways and cause cancer cell death, it was suggested that at appropriate doses it might be efficient and safe for cancer treatment, room for future studies.
+A conceivable group under examination contains bacteriocins or antimicrobial peptides (AMPs) that have cytotoxic activity against several types of tumor cells (4).
+In this regard, Nisin is one of the natural AMPs produced by Lactococcus lactis (4).
+Some documents are presented regarding the cytotoxic properties of Nisin on numerous cancer cells (5, 6).

 In the research by Ahmadi et al., Nisin has induced apoptosis and cell cycle arrest, tested for colon cancer cell growth suppression.
 The dose-dependent reduction of colon cancer cells (SW480) viability after Nisin treatment has been demonstrated using MTT assay (7).

 Additionally, the effect on the mitochondrial apoptosis pathway was evaluated via the study of the expression level of two vital genes, from the Bcl-2 family (7).
 Nisin can elevate the apoptotic index through alteration in the expression of bax/bcl-2 ratio, both at the mRNA and protein levels in a dose-dependent manner.